Midas Franchise — The Top-Rated Auto Repair Franchise

 Midas is looking for energetic and hard-working franchisees that are focused on delivering the same high quality customer service that has made us a successful brand for nearly 60 years.

 To join the Midas system, you will need at least $75,000 and a net worth of $250,000.
-Startup costs are $203,130 to $424,520 for a brand new shop, and from $74,130 to $419,520 for an existing repair business joining our system.
+Startup costs are between $184,130 – $433,097 for a brand new shop.
 The costs are outlined in detail in our Franchise Disclosure Document.
 Ready to learn more?
 Fill out the form below to download our free franchise report and let’s get started.

 This website and any request for information or forms are not a franchise offering or an offer to sell a franchise.
 A franchise offering can be made by us only in a state if we are first registered, excluded, exempted or otherwise qualified to offer franchises in that state, and only if we provide you with an appropriate franchise disclosure document.
 Follow-up or individualized responses to you that involve either effecting or attempting to effect the sale of a franchise will be made only if we are first in compliance with state registration requirements, or are covered by an applicable state exclusion or exemption.